 “It has been 20 years since we moved into Woodrow House, so it was time for a one-off, ethical transition to create a modern, fit-for-purpose facility for all our members to enjoy.”

 BSAVA Head of Education Lucie Goodwin said: “These state-of-the-art, scientific-based education facilities will support highly valued, practical CPD for all veterinary professionals, and disseminate learning to a remote audience through video technologies in the classroom - a model that is poised to accelerate because of the proliferation of portable devices and the explosion of mobile phone capabilities.”

-Gloucester-based firm Lancer Scott was hired to complete the 40-week renovation, which increased the existing building size by a third.
+Bristol-based firm Lancer Scott was hired to complete the 40-week renovation, which increased the existing building size by a third.
 There is also potential for wider use of the facilities by affiliate groups of BSAVA, other veterinary associations, veterinary nursing groups, animal welfare groups and Congress exhibitors.